snowdj/geocompr/02-spatial-data.md

 The geographic raster data model usually consists of a raster header and a matrix (with rows and columns) representing equally spaced cells (often also called pixels; Figure \@ref(fig:raster-intro-plot):A).^[
-Depending on the file format the header is part of the actual image data file, e.g., GeoTiff, or stored in an extra header or world file, e.g., ASCII grid formats.
+Depending on the file format the header is part of the actual image data file, e.g., GeoTIFF, or stored in an extra header or world file, e.g., ASCII grid formats.
 There is also the headerless (flat) binary raster format which should fascilitate the import into various software programs.
 <!-- To convert these files into other raster formats requiring a header information, the user is often forced to provide the header information manually, see e.g. https://lta.cr.usgs.gov/glcc/technote. -->
 ]
 The raster header defines the coordinate reference system, the extent and the origin.